Patient portals – a guide for patients

 Using a patient portal is not suitable in an emergency when you need immediate medical advice.
 In this situation, call 111.

-A patient portal does not replace face-to-face communication with your GP or practice nurse.
-While it allows you to view your health record, lab results and request repeat prescriptions, it does not replace the need to attend your regular GP visits and speak with your doctor or nurse if you have any concerns about your health.
+A patient portal does not replace face-to-face communication with your healthcare provider.
+While it allows you to view your health record, lab results and request repeat prescriptions, it doesn't replace the need to attend your regular healthcare provider visits and talk to your doctor or nurse if you have any concerns about your health.

 Credits: Healthify Editorial Team.
 Healthify is brought to you by Health Navigator Charitable Trust.